 The objective of our Modelling Volatility and Contagion in Finance course is to provide participants with a comprehensive overview of the principal methodologies, both theoretical and applied, adopted for the analysis of risk in financial markets.

-Due to the current pandemic situation, the 2022 edition of this training course will now be offered ONLINE, on a part-time basis on the 12th-13th of May.
+Due to the current pandemic situation, the 2022 edition of this training course will now be offered ONLINE, on a part-time basis on the 20th-21st of October.